codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-flutter-app.md

 To test, code sign and publish a Flutter app:

 - Testing examples for a flutter app can be found [here](../testing-yaml/testing/#flutter-test).
 - All iOS and Android applications need to be signed before release.
-Different script examples are available [here](../publishing-yaml/distribution/).
+Different script examples are available under the Publishing section.
 - All generated artifacts can be published to external services.
 The available integrations currently are email, Slack, Google Play and App Store Connect.
 It is also possible to publish elsewhere with [custom scripts](../getting-started/yaml#scripts).
-Script examples for different options are available [here](../publishing-yaml/distribution/#publishing-a-flutter-package-to-pubdev).
+Script examples for different options are available under the Publishing section.